 There are currently a limited number of creditworthy Russian banks (most of which are headquartered in Moscow).
-Although the CBR has the mandate and authority to suspend banking licences of insolvent banks, many insolvent banks still operate.
+Although the CBR has the mandate and authority to suspend banking licenses of insolvent banks, many insolvent banks still operate.
 Many Russian banks also do not meet international banking standards, and the transparency of the Russian banking sector in some respects still lags behind internationally accepted norms.
 Banking supervision is also often inadequate, as a result of which many banks do not follow existing CBR regulations with respect to lending criteria, credit quality, loan loss reserves, diversification of exposure or other requirements.
 The imposition of more stringent regulations or interpretations could lead to weakened capital adequacy and the insolvency of some banks.
 Prior to the onset of the 2008 global economic crisis, there had been a rapid increase in lending by Russian banks, which many believe had been accompanied by a deterioration in the credit quality of the loan portfolio of those banks.
 In addition, a robust domestic corporate debt market was leading Russian banks to hold increasingly large amounts of Russian corporate ruble bonds in their portfolios, which further deteriorated the risk profile of the assets of Russian banks.
 The global financial crisis of 2007-2008 has led to the collapse or bailout of some Russian banks and to significant liquidity constraints for others.
 Profitability levels of most Russian banks have been adversely affected.
 Indeed, the global crisis has prompted the government to inject substantial funds into the banking system amid reports of difficulties among Russian banks and other financial institutions.

-In October 2013 - February 2015 a very significant number of Russian banks, including Master-Bank, Investbank and SB-Bank, had their banking licenses revoked, which resulted in turmoil in the industry, instigated a banking panic and bank runs on a number of Russian credit institutions, and severely undermined the trust that the Russian population had with private banks.
+In recent years, the CBR has considerably increased the intensity of its supervision and regulation of the Russian banking sector.
+Historically, the revocation of banking licenses by the CBR has been a relatively rare event mostly occurring to local banks with little assets and little or no significance for the banking sector as a whole.
+Starting October 2013, however, the CBR has launched a campaign aimed at cleansing the Russian banking industry, revoking the licenses from an unusually high number of banks (including significant banks such as Master-Bank, Investbank, ProBusinessBank, Svyaznoy Bank, Vneshprombank and others) on allegations of money laundering, financial statements manipulation and other illegal activities, as well as inability of certain banks to discharge their financial obligations, which resulted in turmoil in the industry, instigated bank runs on a number of Russian credit institutions, and severely undermined the trust that the Russian population had with private banks.
 It could be expected that the difficulties currently faced by the Russian economy could result in further collapses of Russian banks, particularly those heavily exposed to the retail lending sector, as non-performing consumer loans have increased significantly and demand has shrunk due to more cautious consumer spending.
-According to the CBR, the level of non-performing loans in the Russian banking sector has increased from 5.8% in January 2014 to 8.1% in December 2014.
-The CBR's December 2014 RUB 127 billion bail-out of Trust Bank, Russia's 22 nd largest bank by assets, may be symptomatic of weaknesses in the Russian banking sector.
+According to the CBR, the level of past-due debt in the Russian banking sector has increased from 3.5% as of January 1, 2014 to 5.2% as of August 1, 2015.
+The CBR's December 2014 RUB 127 billion bail-out of Trust Bank, Russia's 22nd largest bank by assets, may be symptomatic of weaknesses in the Russian banking sector.
 With few exceptions (notably the state-owned banks), the Russian banking system suffers from weak depositor confidence, high concentration of exposure to certain borrowers and their affiliates, poor credit quality of borrowers and related party transactions.
-Current economic circumstances in Russia are likely to put stress on the Russian banking system in 2015.
+Current economic circumstances in Russia are putting stress on the Russian banking system.
+Combined with heightened interest rates - wi